-- To build your Android app, click main menu icon at the top left, which will open the menu bar, click Build and then click Build APK(s). - The Gradle build system compiles your Java/Kotlin source code into .class and then into .dex file(s), processes your XML resources (layouts, strings, etc.), and archives them into an APK file.
-It may also apply code shrinking, obfuscation, or optimization (if using R8 or ProGuard), and signs the APK/AAB with either a debug or release key depending on the build type.
+- To build your Android app, click main menu icon at the top left, which will open the menu bar, click Build and then click Build APK(s). - The Gradle build system compiles your Java/Kotlin source code into bytecode (DEX format), processes your XML resources (layouts, strings, etc.), and merges them into the final output.
+It also applies any code shrinking, obfuscation, or optimization rules (like with ProGuard or R8), and signs the APK/AAB with either a debug or release key depending on the build type.
+App signing is a process that ensures the security, integrity and authenticity of an Android app.